Probation, Pardon, And Parole

 - 24-21-280.Duties and powers of probation agents; authority to enforce criminal laws.

-- 24-21-300.Issuance of citation to person released pursuant to Offender Management Systems Act for violation of release terms.
+- 24-21-300.Issuance of citation to a person released pursuant to Offender Management Systems Act for violation of release terms.

 - 24-21-410.Power to suspend sentence and impose probation; exceptions; search and seizure.